 Wakefield

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Wakefield local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Wakefield, on the River Calder, is a West Yorkshire city surrounded by market towns, villages, and countryside.
+Overview ⁞ Wakefield, on the River Calder, is a West Yorkshire city surrounded by market towns, villages, and countryside.
 The city itself features Wakefield Cathedral with its soaring spire, the Hepworth Wakefield art gallery, and historic markets.
 The district includes Pontefract, with its medieval castle and racecourse, and Castleford, known for its Roman history and riverside walks.
 The surrounding landscape includes rivers, canals, and former coalfield areas transformed into country parks and nature reserves, such as Anglers Country Park.
 Wakefield’s blend of historic towns, waterways, and green spaces creates a varied setting.

+Who governs Wakefield?
 The local government for this district is: Wakefield City Council (Metropolitan District).

 Constituencies in Wakefield